ashishlahoti/hugo-theme-highway/exampleSite/content/section/basic-elements.md

 description: Example test article that contains basic HTML elements for text formatting on the Web.
 date: 2020-06-25
 author: authorA
+# Enable Authors taxonomy for author to be displayed in /authors
+authors:
+  - Author A
 categories:
   - "Category1"
 # Theme-Defined params